A Scalable Algorithm For Sparse Portfolio Selection: A Cutting-Plane Method

 \subsection{A Cutting-Plane Method-Continued}

 Corollary \ref{subgradientvalues} shows that evaluating $f(\hat{\bm{z}})$ yields a first-order underestimator of $f(\bm{z})$, namely at no additional cost.
 Consequently, a numerically efficient strategy for minimizing $f(\bm{z})$ is the previously discussed OA method.
 We formalize this procedure in Algorithm \ref{alg:cuttingPlaneMethod}.
-Note that we add the OA cuts via \verb|lazy constraint callbacks| to maintain a single tree of partial solutions throughout the entire process, and avoid the cost otherwise incurred in rebuilding the tree whenever a cut is added, as proposed by \citet{quesada1992lp}.
+Note that we add the OA cuts via {dynamic cut generation} to maintain a single tree of partial solutions throughout the process, and avoid the cost otherwise incurred in rebuilding the tree whenever a cut is added.

+{ As noted by \citet[Theorem 3]{duran1986outer} and \citet[Theorem 2]{fletcher1994solving}, Algorithm \ref{alg:cuttingPlaneMethod} terminates with an optimal solution to Problem \eqref{mainproblem} in a finite number of iterations, because $f(\bm{z})$ is convex in $\bm{z}$, $\mathcal{Z}_k^n$ is a finite set and Algorithm \ref{alg:cuttingPlaneMethod} never selects a binary vector twice.
+Interestingly, while OA methods which leverage strong duality typically require a constraint qualification assumption to guarantee correctness, the proof of Theorem \ref{minimax} reveals that this is not necessary to ensure the correctness of Algorithm \ref{alg:cuttingPlaneMethod}.
+Rather, since each subproblem generated by $f(\bm{z})$ is a convex quadratic with linear constraints, the Abadie constraint qualification \citep{abadie1967kuhn} holds automatically, and thus Algorithm \ref{alg:cuttingPlaneMethod} converges within ${n \choose k}\leq \left(\frac{e n}{k}\right)^k$ iterations in the worst case, and typically far fewer iterations in practice. }

 As Algorithm \ref{alg:cuttingPlaneMethod}'s rate of convergence depends heavily upon its implementation, we now discuss some practical aspects of the method: \begin{itemize} \item \textbf{A computationally efficient subproblem strategy: } For computational efficiency purposes, we would like to solve subproblems which only involve active indices, i.e., indices where $z_i=1$, since $k \ll n$.
 At a first glance, this does not appear to be possible, because we must supply an optimal choice of $w_i$ for all $n$ indices in order to obtain valid subgradients.
-Fortunately, we can in fact supply a full OA cut after solving a subproblem in $O(k)$ variables, by exploiting the structure of the saddle-point reformulation.
-Specifically, we optimize over the $k$ indices $i$ where $z_i=1$ and set $w_i=\max\left(\bm{X}_i^\top \bm{\alpha}^\star +\bm{A}_i^\top(\bm{\beta}_l^\star-\bm{\beta}_u^\star) +\lambda^\star -d_i,0\right)$ for the remaining $n-k$ $w_i$'s.
-This procedure yields an optimal choice of $w_i$ for each index $i$, because it is a feasible choice and the remaining $w_i$'s have weight $0$ in the objective function.
+Fortunately, we can in fact supply a full OA cut after solving a subproblem in the active indices, by exploiting the structure of the saddle-point reformulation.
+Specifically, we optimize over the $k$ indices where $z_i=1$ and set $w_i=\max\left(\bm{X}_i^\top \bm{\alpha}^\star +\bm{A}_i^\top(\bm{\beta}_l^\star-\bm{\beta}_u^\star) +\lambda^\star -d_i,0\right)$ for the remaining $n-k$ $w_i$'s.
+This procedure yields an optimal choice of $w_i$ for each index $i$, because it is a feasible choice and the remaining $w_i$'s have a weight of $0$ in the objective function.